Welcome to Canada

 Phillip Borsos

-Borsos was a four-time Canadian Film Award, Genie Award winner, and an Oscar nominee.
-He released his debut feature, The Grey Fox, to much acclaim in 1982, at age 27.
-He also directed The Mean Season, One Magic Christmas, Bethune: The Making of a Hero and Far From Home: The Adventures of Yellow Dog, before his tragic death from leukemia at age 41.
+Borsos was a four-time Canadian Film Award and Genie Award winner, and an Oscar nominee for his short film Nails.
+His feature directorial debut, The Grey Fox, won 12 awards, including seven Genies, and was nominated for a Golden Globe.
+He also directed The Mean Season, One Magic Christmas, Bethune: The Making of a Hero and Far From Home: The Adventures of Yellow Dog, before his tragic death from leukemia in 1995.

 Writer